 Tenor ALEXANDER NISHIBUN is gaining recognition for his "smooth-toned voice [of] spring-water clarity" (Boston Classical Review), musical versatility, and engaging presence.
 His music has been characterized as “a delight…” and “capable of stealing the show” (Portland Press Herald).
 His varied roles have included Nemorino from L’Elisir d’amore, Prunier from La Rondine, Fenton from Falstaff, Tamino and Monostatos from Die Zauberflöte, and Frederic from The Pirates of Penzance.
-Nishibun has sung with the Portland Opera YAP, the Boston Early Music Festival YAP during their nationally acclaimed Niobe, Regina di Tebe production, and continues to perform widely in the greater Boston area.
+Nishibun has sung with the Portland Opera YAP, the Boston Early Music Festival YAP during their nationally acclaimed Niobe, Regina di Tebe production, and continues to perform widely.

 A frequent oratorio soloist, Nishibun’s recent and upcoming performances include Handel’s Messiah, Buxtehude’s Membra Jesu Nostri, Haydn’s The Creation, Bach’s Mass in B minor, Mozart’s Requiem, Bach’s Magnificat, Handel’s Dixit Dominus, Keiser's Brockes-Passion, and Mozart’s Davide Penitente.
 His concert work also includes various Monteverdi works as well as recitals in collaboration with the Boston Art Song Society, Calliope's Call, and the Saint Andrew's Singer Series.